tewhatuora/fhir-connectathon-march-2024/NEMSGuaranteedSubscriber-dotNET/README.md

 #### Installation:

 1. Clone this repo into a folder of your choice.
 2. Modify the `properties.json` the details are mostly complete.
-Ask the NEMS team leader for a username and password and update the place holders `YOUR-USERNAME` and `YOUR_PASSWORD`
+Ask the NEMS team leader for a username and password and update the place holders `YOUR-USERNAME` and `YOUR-PASSWORD`
 3. Run `docker-compose up --build` in the root folder.

 The application should install itself and start up.
 Once started it will connect to the NEMS instance and start listening on the specified queue.
 Once a message is sent to the queue the consumer will pick it up and should display the message contents to the terminal.